Porting Cobalt 27 to your Platform with Starboard 18

 • main.cc

-The Starboard Application class is designed to do the following:
+The Starboard Application class is designed to:

 4. Make required file modifications